The Doctrinal Heading for this section of questions (Q4-6) is The Being, Attributes and Persons of the Godhead. (see Harmony Index)

 Our study in the Shorter Catechism continues with the doctrine of the Trinity.
 May the truth of this teaching and its implications guide and strengthen our Christian walk in the Triune God, who has authored, performed, and applied a so great salvation to the beloved sheep of his pasture.
 Truly we are the recipients of great grace and tender mercies.

-Illustration by John Whitecross – #1 – ‘Sitting lately,’ says one, ‘in a public room at Brighton, where an infidel was haranguing the company upon the absurdities of the Christian religion, I could not but be pleased to see how easily his reasoning pride was put to shame.
+Illustration by John Whitecross – #1 of 4 – ‘Sitting lately,’ says one, ‘in a public room at Brighton, where an infidel was haranguing the company upon the absurdities of the Christian religion, I could not but be pleased to see how easily his reasoning pride was put to shame.
 He quoted such passages as, “I and my Father are one;” and “I in them, and Thou in me”.
 Finding his hearers not disposed to applaud his blasphemy, he turned to one gentleman, and said with an oath, “Do you believe such nonsense?”
 The gentleman replied, ‘Tell me how that candle burns?”
 “Why,” answered he, “the tallow, the cotton, and the atmospheric air, produce the light.”
 “Then they make one light, do they not?”
 “Yes.”
 “Will you tell me how they are one in the other, and yet but one light?”
 “No, I cannot.”
 “But you believe it?”
 He could not say he did not.
 The company, smiling at his folly, instantly made the application; upon which the conversation was changed.
 This may remind the young and inexperienced, that if they believe only what they can explain, they may as well part with their senses, being surrounded by the wonderful works of God, “whose ways are past finding out.”‘

 John Whitecross – 1828